 Chapter 3: Jack; Vagril 6th, 343SR; 04:30

-He walked forward toward the black silhouette, it got larger as he approached.
-A white fabric seemed to glow in the darkness around the pillar.
+He walked forward toward the figure in the darkness, it got larger as he approached.
+He started to notice a white fabric in front of it.
 Jack continued forward but stopped as he looked down at the base of the silhouette.
-'Huh?'
-Jack froze, he was looking at a foot.
-A foot connected to the muscular leg of a giant.
-Jack looked up, and the figure of the person slowly became clearer.
+Jack froze, there were two feet connected to the muscular legs.
+Jack looked up, and the figure of a person slowly became clearer.
 It sat on a giant throne, his body dark and obscured, all Jack could see was the white hood and mantle he wore.

 Jack looked at the face and his entire body shivered.
 He felt nauseous.
-The size of the being in front of him was so overwhelming, his stomach turned and he almost felt like throwing up.
+The size of the being in front of him was overwhelming, his stomach turned and he almost felt like throwing up.
 He couldn't see its face, there was nothing there.
-A dreadful feeling in his gut welled up.
-'Is it...
-Is it watching me?!'
+A dreadful feeling in his gut welled up, as he realized it was staring back at him.
 His chest pumped with each silent breath, and the being on the throne tilted its head down.

 Jack's heart started to beat faster after seeing it move, he turned to run but stopped as he noticed a giant sword with its entire blade stabbed into the ground.
-The sword had a golden hilt, with a black handle, and perfectly round gem glowing bright red at the top of the large handle.
-The blade was so big, Jack almost felt like it was obvious that it belonged to the giant.
+The sword had a golden cross-guard, a black handle, and perfectly round gem glowing bright red at the top of the pommel.
+The blade was massive, Jack knew it belonged to the giant.
 However, he reached for the red orb.
-There was something about it, something he wanted.
+There was something about it.
+Something he wanted.
 Something he needed.
 Just as his fingertips were about to touch it, everything went dark.

 * * *